 It is usually prepared with mild, yellow Mayacoba (canary) beans, but this can vary from place to place.
 Straightforward to prepare, the flavor differs according to the locally-available favorite ingredients.
 Tacu tacu is a pleasant comfort food that every visitor should try.

 8. Arroz con Pato (Duck with Rice)

-One of the most typical dishes found in Peru is the Arroz con Pato (Duck with Rice), which, in terms of the seasoning in the rice, is a cooking style similar to the famous “Arroz con Pollo” found in many Latin American countries.
-The duck is lightly fried for several minutes and then cooked with some broth, beer, and pisco, an alcoholic beverage made in Peru.
-This all works to give the duck a very unique taste and, along with the rice, it all comes together to make a remarkable and tasty experience.
+First, the duck is lightly fried for several minutes and then cooked with broth, beer, and pisco, a Peruvian alcoholic beverage.
+Everything works together to give the duck a unique flavor, and, along with the rice, it all comes together to make a satisfyingly tasty experience.

 9. Pollo a la Brasa (Roast Chicken)